ahmedelsherbiny333/Challenge_week_1/README.md

 # Challenge_week_1
+## Description:
+### User Story:
+AS A marketing agency:
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

+### My Modifications:
-List of the changes in html:
+#### List of the changes in html:
+     1- I viewed the source code and modified the semantic HTML elements 2- I viewed the structure of HTML element and re-arranged the elements to follow a logical structure independent of styling and positioning by providing proper spaces between the sections to easily clarify the sections and added the Anchor for "Search Engine Optimization" <a>
-Added the Anchor for "Search Engine Optimization" Added alt to all img
+     3- I view the icon and image elements and added alt to all img and reconfirmed the source of all img.
-Added <figure></figure> to all img
-Rearrnaged <h1,2,3,4>
-Adjusted many elements in HTML to elemenate <div></div> as mush as possible.
-Added <section></section> inested of <div>
-Added <aside></aside> inested of <div>
-Added <footer></footer>inested of <div>
-Provided proper spaces between the sections to easly clarify the sections.
+     4- I view the heading attributes and modified the sequential order by rearranging <h1,2,3,4>
+     5- I view the title element and modified the descriptive title by eliminating <div></div> and added <header></header>, <section></section> ,<aside></aside> ,<footer></footer>,and <figure></figure>

-List of the changes in css:
+#### List of the changes in css:
-Rearranged the styles to follow Semantic arrangments following the HTML.
+     1- Rearranged the styles to follow Semantic arrangements following the HTML.
-Elemenated the repeated styles into one style and the chan was reflected on html.
+     2- Eliminated the repeated styles into one style and the chan was reflected on html.